Merging Rate of Opinions via Optimal Transport on Random Measures

-\bmhead{Acknowledgments} The authors would like to thank A. Lijoi and I. Pr\"unster for valuable insights.
-Part of this research has been done during a visit of the second author to the Department of Statistics at the University of Warwick, which is warmly acknowledged for the hospitality.
-The first author was partially supported by a Research Development Fund from the University of Warwick.
-The second author is also affiliated to the Bocconi Institute for Data Science and Analytics (BIDSA).
+The authors would like to thank the Editor, an Associate Editor, and three Referees for the constructive feedback, which has led to significant improvement to the present work.
+The authors would also like to thank A. Lijoi and I. Pr\"unster for their valuable insights.
+Part of this research was conducted at the Department of Statistics at the University of Warwick, during a visit by H. Lavenant and while M. Catalano was a Harrison Early Career Assistant Professor.
+The Department is warmly acknowledged for its hospitality.
+H. Lavenant is also affiliated with the Bocconi Institute for Data Science and Analytics (BIDSA).
+M. Catalano was partially supported by a Research Development Fund from the University of Warwick.